The Christian Martyrs' Last Prayer

 The Christian Martyrs' Last Prayer (French: La Dernière Prière des martyrs chrétiens), also known as The Christian Martyrs and The Last Prayer, is an 1883 painting by the French painter Jean-Léon Gérôme.
 It is part of the collection of the Walters Art Museum in Baltimore.

 Description

 The amphitheatre is filled to overflowing with the crowd that has gathered to witness the martyrdom of the Christians.
 Around the vast circle, unhappy victims agonize upon the cross.
 In one corner of the arena, a group of men and women, condemned to die, confess their new faith in an ardent prayer, while from the opened subterraneous passage the ravenous beasts are advancing upon their human prey.

 Context

+It is disputed who Tacitus was referring to, the times between Jesus’ death and the incident are close and predate the gospels by decades.
+Further, the notion of an ‘anointed’(Christos) saviour was widespread at that time.
 Concerning the persecution of Christians in the Roman Empire, Tacitus wrote:

 History

 W. T. Walters of Baltimore commissioned this painting in 1863, but the artist did not deliver it until twenty years later.
 In 1883, Gérôme completed this, one of his most famous works, and sent the following letter with the canvas to its new owner: